 - Congestion or fullness in your face

-- A nasal obstruction or nasal blockage
+- Nasal obstruction or nasal blockage

-- Runny nose or discolored postnasal drainage
+- Runny nose or discoloured postnasal drainage

 Now, you know the differences between a common cold and a sinus infection.
 Watch out for the symptoms and be wise to consult a doctor when you have any of these symptoms for a prolonged period.